Rashashameer/protein-visualisation/README.md

 # protein-visualisation
-Detailed visualisation of protein structures using python tools.
+Visualizing protein structures using Biopython and Python libraries